hungptit/java-experiments/slides/java.optimization.tips.md

 --

 - Date transport and manipulation is not cheep.

 --

 - Regular expression are useful, but they come at a price.

+    - Consider to cache the regular expression pattern to improve the peformance.

 ---
 class: center, middle